(Photo credit: http://bit.ly/2fF2JPb)

 - The teacher may not be a native speaker, but their English may be good enough for you learn enough to pass your necessary exams.

 - The IELTS exam is an internationally recognized result, but if you are going to study locally in your city, you may not need it, as the college may have their own test that is similar and perhaps even a little easier.

-- You won’t need to travel far to get your course, but what you don’t pay for in transportation or living, you may be making up for in lack of quality.
+- You won’t need to travel far to get to your course, but what you don’t pay for in transportation or living, you may be making up for in lack of quality.
 It’s a tough decision.